Eine Hand greift in eine hölzerne Schachtel mit Mikado-Stäbchen in verschiedenen Farben auf grauem Stoffuntergrund.

 Origin of the game

 The origins of Mikado can be traced back to ancient Asia.
-Historically, it was particularly popular in Japan and China, where it was practiced not only as a game but also as a ritual.
-The name "Mikado" itself comes from the Japanese and means "emperor," named after the highest-value stick in the game.
+Historically, it was particularly widespread in Japan and China, where it was practiced not only as a game but also as a ritual.
+The name "Mikado" itself comes from Japanese and means "emperor," named after the highest-value stick in the game.

 The popularity of Mikado worldwide